 There is considerable potential for orthorectified aerial photographs and 3D-textured meshes to help answer many current and pressing infrastructure challenges and ecological questions.
 From reconstructing historical ecosystem conditions to characterizing the evolution of our built worlds, the use of accurate, high-resolution and recent imagery in design and engineering work is invaluable.

-To dig into these examples and more, register to attend the aerial imagery webinar for AEC professionals, hosted by Esri and Nearmap with industry experts HDR and Cardno, on June 3.
+To dig into these examples and more, watch the on-demand recording of the aerial imagery webinar for AEC professionals, hosted by Esri and Nearmap with industry experts HDR and Cardno.
+Watch on-demand